Open Label Extension Study of 1 mg/kg Pegunigalsidase Alfa Every 2 Weeks in Patients With Fabry Disease

 Detailed Description

-This is an open-label study.
-Patients will be enrolled to receive 1 mg/kg pegunigalsidase alfa as intravenous infusions every 2 weeks (±3 days).
-The duration of treatment is until pegunigalsidase alfa is commercially available to the patient, or at the discretion of the Sponsor.
-For the analysis, available efficacy and safety parameters will be summarized using descriptive statistics.
+This was an open-label study.
+Participants were enrolled to receive 1 mg/kg pegunigalsidase alfa as intravenous infusions every 2 weeks (±3 days).
+The duration of treatment was until pegunigalsidase alfa was commercially available to the participant, or at the discretion of the Sponsor.
+Efficacy and safety analyses were summarized using descriptive statistics for continuous variables and counts and percentages for categorical variables.
+Data from the parent studies were also included in the analyses.

 Study Type